tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 ```

 We have some extra typing, but in general, it is good enough for some configuration objects.
-Note that you can now dump your configuration object directly into file since it now behaves like a dictionary.
+Note that you can now dump your configuration object directly into file because it now behaves like a dictionary.

 ``` json Pretty print
 {